 I was asked which one I liked more while in Perry.
-Well, each are challenging and enjoyable.
-Both are a good test of skill/judgement and all should be remembered as a no money won event.
+Well, each is challenging and enjoyable.
+Both are a good test of skill/judgment and all should be remembered as a no money won event.
 Meaning safety should never be compromised.

 Will I do the SPG again?
 The CM, CD and Seminole_Lakes glider folks put on a great show.
 Sure, if it fits in my retirement plan.

 Will I do an SSA contest again........sure......if it fits in my retirement plan.

 But I can say many years ago while in Hobbs, a good friend said he may not be able to win anymore, but he can still enjoy the atmosphere and friendships.
 Methinks some of the folks at Perry forgot this and got into the CD;s nest.
 See after 5 years of being CD, Richard, who never took one cent, paid for everything himself and much much more, retired from the CD spot.
 Yep, some got into his nest and IMHO was not called for.
 Period on that.
 Folks, some of you forgot this is fun..........worse is some of you forgot what ya said at other contests about this being for fun.
 Suck it up cupcake!